circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 #### Enum
 {: #enum }
-{:.no_toc}

 The `enum` parameter may be a list of any values.
 Use the `enum` parameter type when you want to enforce that the value must be one from a specific set of string values.

-The following example uses the `enum` parameter to declare the target operating system for a binary.
+The following example uses the `enum` parameter to declare the target operating system for a binary:

 ```yaml
 version: 2.1